Commuting to Denmark by car, ferry or train

 Deduction for travel expenses as a cross-border worker

-If you work in Denmark, you are entitled to deduct the cost of travel between your home and work, provided the costs are for your own account and not paid by your employer.
-The size of the deduction is calculated per workday as a certain amount per kilometer, and only for the days you actually travel to work.
+If you work in Denmark, you are entitled to a tax deduction for the cost of travel between your home and work, provided the costs are on your own account and not paid by your employer.
+The size of the deduction is calculated per workday and a certain amount per kilometer, and only for the days you actually travel to work.
 You can only deduct for the distance that exceeds 24 km per day.
 You must therefore travel more than 12 km to work each way in order to get a travel deduction.